 Medications dispensed outside the context of any prescription are considered as implicitly prescribed by the professional who dispenses.
-Thus they are still attached to a pseudo-prescription.
+Thus they are still attached to a pseudo-prescription (i.e., a prescription that may not have a physical/paper version).

 A medication dispense is issued by one pharmacy staff.